 Unusual/Infrequent Items

 16. The nature, including a general description of the transactions, and financial effects of each unusual or infrequent event or transaction shall be disclosed in the notes to the financial statements.
 Gains or losses of a similar nature that are not individually material shall be aggregated.
 This disclosure shall include the line items which have been affected by the event or transaction considered to be unusual and/or infrequent.
-If the unusual or infrequent item is as the result of government assistance, disclosure shall additionally include the form in which the assistance has been received (for example, cash or other assets), and information regarding significant terms and conditions of the transaction, with items including, to the extent applicable, the duration or period of the agreement, and commitments made by the reporting entity, provisions for recapture, or other contingencies.
+If the unusual or infrequent item is the result of government grants, the disclosures shall include the form in which the grant has been received (for example, cash or other assets), and information regarding significant terms and conditions of the transaction, with items including, to the extent applicable, the duration or period of the agreement, and commitments made by the reporting entity, provisions for recapture, or other contingencies.
+Government grants are to be treated as gain contingencies and shall be recognized and disclosed in accordance with SSAP No. 5—Liabilities, Contingencies and Impairments of Assets.

 Relevant Literature

 This statement rejects ASU 2021-10, Government Assistance: Disclosure by Business Entities about Government Assistance.
 However, it does incorporate general disclosures about government assistance for all reporting entity types.
+This statement also rejects ASU 2025-10, Accounting for Government Grants Received by Business Entities.

 Status: